rachitnigam/rachitnigam.com/content/post/reconf-future.md

 </center>

 So while modern processors
-can execute programs quickly, they leave a lot of room for improvement with an individual program.
+can execute arbitrary programs quickly, they leave a lot of room for improvement with an individual program.
 Instead of paying for the cost of the general control structures in every program, what if your processor could pay for the exactly the amount of control required